What are Adverse Childhood Experiences (ACEs) and how are they different from trauma experienced at other times during the life course?

 My staff often burn out from dealing with clients’ trauma constantly.
 How can I support them?

-- ACF’s National Center on Health and Wellness released this newsletter with information about how to address workplace related stress in early care and education settings.
+- ACF’s National Center on Health and Wellness released this newsletter (PDF) with information about how to address workplace related stress in early care and education settings.
 This document describes the impact of stress on caring for young children.
 It also describes the signs and symptoms of stress, and offers tips for managing stress.

 - Secondary traumatic stress: A fact sheet for child-serving professionals Visit disclaimer page provides an overview of secondary traumatic stress and its potential impact on professionals who work with children.
 Also described are options for assessment, prevention, and interventions as well as factors that can enhance resilience.